Perspective | Danica Patrick finally led me to cover the Indianapolis 500. I shouldn’t have waited.

 Such a terse reply had never sounded so wonderful.

 Looking back, I am ashamed it took the novelty of Patrick for me to go to the Indy 500.
-It would’ve been a wonderful time even if I had gone only to see the late Dan Wheldon win his first Indy 500.
+It would have been a wonderful time even if I had gone only to see the late Dan Wheldon win his first Indy 500.
 But I am glad I witnessed history and covered a diverse moment for the event.

 A black man going to Indianapolis Motor Speedway to write about a female driver is like kale going to a barbecue to look for jicama.
 It felt a little odd.
-But it was special, not just for that moment, but the realization that the greatest spectacle in racing is one that transcends all sports.
+But it was special, not just for that moment but the realization that the “Greatest Spectacle in Racing” is one that transcends all sports.
 It’s just a majestic occasion.

-The novel coronavirus bumped it from Memorial Day Weekend this year.
+The novel coronavirus pandemic bumped it from Memorial Day weekend this year.
 The hope is for an Aug.
 23 race.
-It is doubtful, at best, that hundreds of thousands will attend, but if sports can return in a modified form soon, the event could be a part of an incredible, robust August-September schedule.
-And I’ll be watching, for certain.
+It is doubtful, at best, that hundreds of thousands will attend, but if sports can return in a modified form soon, the event could be part of an incredible, robust schedule in August and September.
+And I will be watching, for certain.

 I haven’t had the chance to cover another Indy 500, but the event is now marked on my calendar.
 I hope for the opportunity to go again in the future.
-But next time, I will do one thing differently: Write faster and leave earlier.
+But next time I will do two things differently: Write faster and leave earlier.

 Fifteen years ago, as one of the last sportswriters to leave, I walked alone out of the press box and couldn’t figure out how to exit the venue.
 It took more than an hour of walking around that giant facility to find a gate that allowed me to leave.
 Then I had another 1½-mile walk to get to where I parked.